© red engine

 The BBC is due to announce yet another round of cuts with English Regions needing to save £15 million pounds from its budget of £150 million.
 At the same time the BBC has agreed to give local newspapers £8m to fund so-called local democracy reporters who will cover local councils meetings.
 Members from the BBC and the newspaper sector have voiced great concern about the local democracy reporter scheme and the issue was raised by MPs during a debate during Local News Matters Week.

-A report by the National Audit Office founf the BBC had failed to meet a target of cuing senior management posts and that the number of people being paid more than £150,000had risen.
+A report by the National Audit Office found the BBC had failed to meet a target of cuting senior management posts and that the number of people being paid more than £150,000had risen.
 The Public Accounts Committee also reported the corporation was losing out on revenue because Capita was failing to prevent licence fee evasion.
 Full story

 Lord Birt, a former BBC director general, said during the BBC charter debate in the House of Lords that the cost of the two raids on the licence fee in the past decade had taken “almost exactly 25 per cent out of the real resources available to the BBC for its core services.
 A massive reduction in programming is therefore simply unavoidable”.